 What you’ll learn in this article

-- 2 How to Make a Logo Transparent in Photoshop
+- 2 How to Make an Image Transparent in Photoshop Using the Background Eraser Tool

-- 4 How to make a simple, transparent PNG image in Photoshop
+- 8 How to Make a Logo Transparent in Photoshop

 Begin by opening your image in Photoshop.
 You can do this by going to “File” > “Open” and selecting your image from your file directory.